davidhund/shouldiprefix/index.md

 ---
 layout: default
-title: (What) Should I prefix?
+title: What to prefix?
-pagetitle: When to use CSS prefixes
+pagetitle: What CSS prefixes should I use?
-description: Page <DESCRIPTION>
+description: An overview of what CSS features to prefix
 ---

 # {{page.title}}

 Sometimes it is hard to remember what CSS properties to prefix.
 Not all prefixes are always needed and things often change.
-CSS Preprocessors and their mixin libraries are not always up to date (and sometimes you dont need them).
+CSS Preprocessors and their mixin libraries are not always up to date (and sometimes you don't need them).

 This page has one purpose: simply show **_what_ prefixes are needed for a CSS property**.
 If you need more information: I've linked to the awesome [caniuse.com](http://caniuse.com) and [html5please](http://html5please.com) (from which I took most of the info actually).